 One of the best ways to practice your German directions is to get out and about on the streets.
-However, not all of us will be heading over to Germany anytime soon, so here are a few websites that will be really useful when it comes to practicing directions from the comfort of your sofa.
+However, not all of us will be heading over to Germany anytime soon, so here are a few websites that will be really useful:

 - Google Maps…the German version: Set your Google Maps to German and plot out a route.
 You can then open up the details of the route and follow the directions given.

 - ViaMichelin.de: This is another example of a website that can calculate routes in German.
 There’s also extra information on places the roads pass, including restaurants, hotels and sightseeing locations.